Neogeoakb/jamesnewbrain/content/posts/how-to-host-pelican-github-vps-blog.md

     &#x27a9; Once you're finished with this file, ctl-x to save and exit.

     From now on, on local machine, you can log in to your remote servers without passwords or remembering the IP addresses, ports, usernames for each one.
 You just have to remember the alias you set up as `Host server_nickname` in the `.ssh/config` file.
 I use `ssh do` so that my DigitalOcean VPS is just a couple keystrokes away from my local terminal window.
+You'll still have to remember your password in order to root sudo access however.

 ## IV.
 More advanced (optional) network security for your VPS